sam0x17/macro_magic/README.md

 crate that is not a dependency of the current crate, so long as the following requirements are
 met:

+1. The "indirect" feature must be enabled for `macro_magic`, otherwise the `import_tokens_indirect!` macro will not be available.
 1. The source crate and the target crate must be in the same [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 This is a non-negotiable hard requirement when using indirect imports, however direct imports will work fine across workspace boundaries (they just have other stricter requirements that can be cumbersome).
-2. The source crate and the target crate must both use the same version of `macro_magic` (this is not a hard requirement, but undefined behavior could occur with mixed versions).
+1. The source crate and the target crate must both use the same version of `macro_magic` (this is not a hard requirement, but undefined behavior could occur with mixed versions).
-3. Both the source crate and target crate must be included in the compilation target of the current workspace such that they are both compiled.
+1. Both the source crate and target crate must be included in the compilation target of the current workspace such that they are both compiled.
 Unlike with direct imports, where you explictily `use` the source crate as a dependency of the target crate, there needs to be some reason to compile the source crate, or its exported tokens will be unavailable.
-4. The export path declared by the source crate must exactly match the path you try to import in the target crate.
+1. The export path declared by the source crate must exactly match the path you try to import in the target crate.
 If you don't manually specify an export path, then your import path should be the name of the item that `#[export_tokens]` was attached to (i.e. the `Ident`), however this approach is not recommended since you can run into collisions if you are not explicit about naming.
 For highly uniquely named items, however, this is fine.
-5. The target crate _must_ be a proc macro crate.
+1. The target crate _must_ be a proc macro crate.

 The vast majority of common use cases for `macro_magic` meet these criteria, but if you run into any issues where exported tokens can't be found, make sure your source crate is included